GATB/MindTheGap/README.md

     # compile the code
     cd MindTheGap
     sh INSTALL
+    # the binary file is located in directory build/bin/
+    ./build/bin/MindTheGap -help

 Note: when updating your local repository with `git pull`, if you see that thirdparty/gatb-core has changed, you have to run also : `git submodule update`.

+## Installing a stable release

+Retrieve a binary archive file from one of the official MindTheGap releases (see "Releases" tab on the Github web page); file name is `MindTheGap-vX.Y.Z-bin-Linux.tar.gz` (for Linux) or `MindTheGap-vX.Y.Z-bin-Darwin.tar.gz` (for MacOs).

+    tar -zxf MindTheGap-vX.Y.Z-bin-Darwin.tar.gz
+    cd MindTheGap-vX.Y.Z-bin-Darwin
+    chmod u+x bin/MindTheGap

+    # run a simple example
+    ./bin/MindTheGap find -in data/reads_r1.fastq,data/reads_r2.fastq -ref data/reference.fasta -out example
+    ./bin/MindTheGap fill -graph example.h5 -bkpt example.breakpoints -out example

+In case the software does not run appropriately on your system, you should consider to install it from its source code.
+Retrieve the source archive file `MindTheGap-vX.Y.Z-Source.tar.gz`.

+    tar -zxf MindTheGap-vX.Y.Z-Source.tar.gz
+    cd MindTheGap-vX.Y.Z-Source
+    sh INSTALL
+    # the binary file is located in directory build/bin/
+    ./build/bin/MindTheGap -help

 # USER MANUAL